zoobiasyyed/c0824-code-solutions/typescript-closures/typescript-closures-quiz-notes.md

 - In JavaScript, when is scope determined?

-scope is determined at the time the code is written, based on where variables and functions are declared
+scope is determined at the time the code is written, based on where variables and functions are declared lexical scope, checked by just reading the code

 - What allows JavaScript functions to "remember" variables from their surroundings?